-This proposed study is to exmaine the geometric thinking of 25 young children in a primary grade for 5-6 year olds in Brisbane, Australia at Camp Hill State School. where Baylor University conducts a study Abroad program for our teacher education students in their senior (intern) year.
-It will also examine the impact on Baylor Interns.
-The 13 Baylor Interns will spend 3 weeks at the school teaching an assigned grade level and learning about the educatonal system in Australia.
-Students and faculty from Baylor University have partnered with the Parkdale Elementary and Hillcrest Professional Development Schools in the BU Teacher Education Program.
-In this partnership Baylor students work with University faculty in coursework in conjunction with classroom teachers in the local schools to connect learning theory, instructional practice, and teaching approaches.
-Together in mathematics we have conducted 3 studies related to geometric thinking and one on fraction understanding.
-Both undergradaute students and graduate students have been integrally involved in the studies allowing our students to actively participate in research.
+This proposed study is to exmaine fractional (rational number) thinking of 25 young children in a primary grade for 5-6 year olds in Brisbane, Australia at Camp Hill State School where Baylor University conducts a study abroad program for our teacher education students in their senior year.
+Ten Baylor Interns will spend 3 weeks at the school teaching an assigned grade level and learning about the educatonal system in Australia.
+Students and faculty from BU have partnered with the Parkdale Elementary Professional Development School (PDS) in the BU Teacher Education Program where students work with University faculty in coursework in conjunction with classroom teachers in the local schools to connect learning theory, instructional practice, and teaching approaches.
+Together we have conducted 4-year longitudinal study of fraction understanding in early childhood.
+Both undergradaute and graduate students have been integrally involved in the studies allowing active participate in research.
 Additionally we have had a study abroad program with schools in Brisbane, Australia for over a decade where our education students engage in enriching teaching experiences.
-What we would now like to do is provide an opportunity for BU students to engage in research similar to the PDS experiences but extend to Australia giving them a unique perspective to contrast teaching and learning here in the US with Australian students.
+We would now like to provide an opportunity for BU students to engage in research similar to the PDS experiences but extend to Australia giving them a unique perspective to contrast teaching and learning here in the US with Australian students.
 This study replicates previous studies we have done and thus provides a cultural comparison.
+In Fall 2008 we conducted a study on geometric thinking with the school in Brisbane and have been invited back to conduct this study.